microsoft/DELT/README.md

 - [x] 2025/06/28: 💥We have released the DELT code for pre-training on general data.

 TBD
-- [ ] Release the trained data scorer checkpoint .
+- [ ] Release the trained data scorer checkpoint.
 - [ ] Release the DELT code for post-training on specific domain data.